goinvo/InvoPlaybook/_posts/2014-04-15-prototyping.md

 The scope of prototypes can explode if you focus on details that don't matter.
 When you are building a prototype, you need to constantly ask whether what you are working on adds value *towards the goal of the prototype*.
 If it doesn't, it might not need to be implemented or it might be able to be faked.

 ### Not Enough Technical Architecture
 You don't want to spend too long on technical architecture for the prototype, but if you don't spend enough time you will find yourself with a fragile and stapled together system which is hard to maintain.
-You should think about the following things
+Some common pitfalls with this:
-* How am I loading
+* Not separating the data from the templates, resulting in a lot of wasted time updating details of the different pages.

-## Planning
+* Not considering reusability of controllers or templates

-* Determine frequency of drops (for instance, in DX we did weekly drops because we wanted )
+* Not identifying how content will get loading

 ## Data
 When someone is evaluating a design they use the data as well as the design elements in the screen to understand the design.
 As such, it is important that your prototype contains real data which tells a story.